Jo-JPEG/manifestation-magic/README.md

 The secondary font, Caveat, was chosen as it provides a visual distinction from the main font.
 It is intended to resemble handwriting and gives the site a personal feeling as well as making headings appear distinct.

 The third font, Griffy, is used only to represent the webpage brand, "Manifestation Magic".
 It has a unique apperance which evokes a feeling of whimsy.
 This font is used to provide an interesting visual element to the site but is not used for any crucial text.

-Why did you choose the font you have?
-Is this an accessibly friendly font?
-What weights have you included?

 ### Imagery